-The archive of Pan’s People from TOTP also documents the development of technologies in broadcast television.
-In the 1970s in the BBC high and low art distinctions were made, perhaps as result the TOTP studio became as a lab for experimentation, particularly in the work of cameramen Keith Salmon6 and John Henshall who pioneered many optical effects through developing lens technologies such as fish eye lenses and multi image prisms7 along with the mounted cameras that give the dizzying moment so characteristic of TOTP.
+In the 1970s in the BBC high and low art distinctions were made, perhaps as result the TOTP studio became as a lab for experimentation and the archive of Pan’s People also documents developments in technologies.
+This can be seen particularly in the work of cameramen Keith Salmon6 and John Henshall who pioneered many optical effects through developing lens technologies such as fish eye lenses and multi image prisms7 along with the mounted cameras that give the dizzying movement so characteristic of TOTP.

 I began to ask are Pan’s People representative of everything that was wrong with the 1970s?
 By the end of 2012 something came to light that directly made me re consider my ideas.
 The opening moments of You Little Trustmaker shows us the presenter Jimmy Savile, who we now know was a serial paedophile and mass rapist, with his arm around a young girl.
 We look at clips from TOTP very differently in 2016 now knowing that across the BBC there was culture of intimidation, sexual harassment and sexual assault that was normalised.
 Much as TOTP in the 1970s was as I described distinctive in it’s use and development of camera and vision- mixing technologies, another kind of magical glamour spell continues to be used on the TOTP archive.
 Jimmy Savile has now been removed from the BBC’s digital archive of documents of TOTP.
 Who does that help and what happens to our relationship to Pan’s People now framed by Savile?